About Senior Living at Montgomery Place

 At Montgomery Place, our mission is to enhance the quality of life for those who choose to live here—to support each person’s social, intellectual, physical, cognitive and spiritual needs.
 By staying true to that mission, we have succeeded in building one of Chicago’s most diverse, inclusive communities of people who are 62 and older.

-Intrinsic to that vision is the belief that mind, body and spirit can work in harmony with the joys and wonders found in one of the world’s great and most influential cities.
+As a not-for-profit organization, we gladly extend our expertise and talents not only to our residential neighborhood but also to the community beyond Hyde Park.
+Our vision is grounded in the belief that mind, body and spirit can work in harmony with the joys and wonders found in one of the world’s most vital and influential cities.

 At Montgomery Place, our vision derives from five core values; they provide a guide for service and a goal we hope to meet each day.

 Our commitment to integrity binds us to conduct all business — from front-desk encounters to fiscal responsibility — with transparency and candor.
 Our emphasis on integrity underscores the emphasis we place on the dignity with which we strive to treat everyone in the Montgomery Place family: our employees as well as our residents, their families and friends.